 It's very simple.
-You begin attending rehearsals.
-You learn one song that will be provided to you.
-When you can sing that song without the music (i.e. memorized) you inform the music director or the membership chair.
-You then stay a little later after a predetermined rehearsal and sing that song with four other voices, including one that sings with you.
-During the audition, the music director listens for accuracy, intonation (pitch) and whether or not you can stay on your part.
+Attend a least three rehearsals.
+Learn one repertoire song (memorized). .
+Inform the music director or the membership chair to schedule the adition.
+After rehearsal, you will sing your song with four other parts.
+The music director will listen to the audition to determine if you pass.
 You will be notified the next day if you passed.
-If you need to try again that's ok.
-The music director will give you a few things to work on and set up another audition (same process) usually within two weeks.
+If you did not pass you may try again.
+The music director will give you a few things to work on and set up another audition (same process) within two weeks.

 Sweet Adelines Regional Competition and Convention.
-Held annually each spring, this event involves a Friday and Saturday night stay at a predetermined location (usually within a day's driving distance).
-It is a fantastic weekend of musical camaraderie with your Greeley Harmonix sisters as well as a singing competition with the other Sweet Adelines choruses and quartets in our eight-state region.
+Held annually each spring, this event involves a Friday and Saturday night stay at a predetermined location in our region.
 Greeley Harmonix works toward this event almost year-long and we look forward to attending this music-filled weekend with other Sweet Adelines who love singing as much as we do!
+Participation is expected.

 What is the cost?

 After completing the audition you are eligible for membership.
 The one-time initial dues for both Sweet Adelines International and Rocky Mountain Region 8 (our region) will be $230.